-The Upper Merion Municipal Utility Authority was established in 1986 to finance the Township's sewage collection and treatment facilities.
-A five-member board, appointed by the Township's Board of Supervisors, governs the Authority.
+The Upper Merion Sanitary and Stormwater Authority consists of a five-member board, appointed by the Township's Board of Supervisors, governs the Authority.
 Although legally separate, the Authority is considered a component unit of the Township because the Township is financially accountable for it.
-The major function of the Authority is to provide financing for capital construction of the Township's sewage collection and treatment facilities.
-The Authority owns two waste treatment plants, 12 pumping stations and 125 miles of sewer lines.
+The Authority provides financing for capital construction of the Township's sewage collection and treatment facilities and owns two waste treatment plants, 12 pumping stations and 125 miles of sewer lines.
 The Township has the responsibility for daily operations through a leaseback arrangement with the Authority.
+The Authority is also responsible for the planning, management, and implementation of stormwater systems and the assessment of any fee.